Wherever we begin – in privilege or in struggle – success should be earned despite it, not granted because of it

 And the work that follows is the framework or map.

 This introduction is not an argument for ideology.
-It is an invitation to see the world differently – to recognise that the future is not predetermined, and that the systems we live within are Then when when choices, not inevitabilities.
+It is an invitation to see the world differently – to recognise that the future is not predetermined, and that the systems we live within are choices, not inevitabilities.

 If we choose differently, if we choose people first, if we choose dignity, locality, fairness, and responsibility, then the world that follows will be one worth living in.